 The Oxford study has a simple premise: if a machine (a.k.a.
 AI, machine learning, robotics, computer, etc.) can automate a job, that job is lost to humans.
 Using predictive modeling, the study distinguished 702 jobs by high, medium, and low risk of computerization and concluded that 47% of them can be replaced by machines.
 Overall, jobs that are routine and hardly have any creative or interpersonal demand are the most at risk of being automated.

 The first sectors to be impacted by automation based on the Oxford University study findings are the transportation and logistics, office and administration, and production labor.
 The study also found a high probability of automation in the service, sales, and construction sectors.
 Other sectors that are high on the list of being replaced by machines are farming, fishing, and forestry and installation, maintenance, and repair.
+Some STEM careers may also be on the line, as there are things that would greatly benefit from automation and robotic maneuvers especially where hazardous materials are concerned.

 Here are the top ten jobs most likely to be automated:

 Jobs functioning in an unstructured setup or do not stick to a rigid routine are said to be safe from automation.
 These jobs often require a high degree of creativity and subjective inputs, areas where even the most advanced computers are found wanting.
 These jobs may also depend on social skills and interpersonal relationships; in short, human qualities that no robot is expected to assume any time soon.
+Jobs for social science majors are among those that are least likely to be taken over by robots.

 Here are the top ten jobs least likely to be automated: